-JWT (JSON Web Token; pronounced like the word “jot”) are tokens for sharing claims.
+A JWT (JSON Web Token; pronounced like the word “jot”) is a particular type of token used for sharing claims.
 Claims are encoded JSON objects that include some information about a subject and are often used in Identity Security applications to transfer information about a user.

 For example, after I sign in to a website, information about my account is encoded and passed around to the relevant parties in a JWT.
-This can enable SSO (Single Sign On); where I needn’t sign in again to another domain owned by the same company.
+This can enable SSO (Single Sign On); where I needn’t sign in again to another domain owned by the same company, or different companies if trust has been established.
 Instead, my information can be passed between domains in the JWT, so the second domain knows who I am and that I’ve already been authenticated by a trusted party.

 The main benefits of using a JWT are: